-We probably all know someone who has joined a gym so they can get fit and lose weight, with a vague plan to "use the equipment".
-They go a few times, walk on the treadmill for 20 minutes or so, lift some random weights and then stop going after a couple of months.
-They try to get out of their contract, only to find they're pretty much locked in, leaving them out of pocket – and no stronger, slimmer or fitter!
+We all know someone who's joined a gym so they can get fit or lose weight, with a vague plan to "use the equipment".
+They go a few times, lift some random weights and then stop going after a few months.
+They try to get out of their contract, only to find they're pretty much locked in, leaving them out of pocket – poorer but not fitter!

 This doesn't have to be you.
-With a bit of thought about what you want from a gym, and shopping around to see what's on offer, you're likely to make a better choice and get more out of your membership.
+With a bit of planning and shopping around, you can make a better choice and get more out of your membership.

-A standard gym usually includes weight training equipment (free weights and machines); cardio equipment, such as treadmills, exercise bikes and rowing machines; and workout space for classes.
-If you're new to gyms and don't know what will interest you, it's a good start.
+A standard gym usually includes weight-training equipment (free weights and machines); cardio equipment, such as treadmills, exercise bikes and rowing machines; and workout space for classes.
+If you're new to gyms, thinking about what will interest you is a good start.

-Other offerings may include a women's only gym, a 24-hour gym, or a gym with a pool and aqua classes.
-If you're already active and looking for a new challenge, something a little different – like CrossFit or mixed martial arts (MMA) – could be worth looking into.
-See our article on new ways of working out for more on the different types of gyms around.
+Other offerings may include a women-only gym, a 24-hour gym, or a gym with a pool and aqua classes.
+If you're already active and looking for a new challenge, something a little different – such as CrossFit or mixed martial arts (MMA) – could be worth looking into.

-- Location, location: Where the gym is located will make a real difference in terms of when and how often you'll use it (near work, near home, near the kids' school, in a shopping centre etc).
+Where the gym is will make a real difference in terms of when and how often you'll use it.
 The harder it is to get to, the more excuses you'll find to not go.

-- Child minding: If you need this service, find out the times it's available, costs and booking process.
+If you need this service, find out the times it's available, costs and the booking process.

 The atmosphere and clientele of a gym can make a big difference to your comfort and enjoyment.
-It may help to visit at a time you're likely to be attending (lunchtime, after work, Sunday mornings, whenever) and check out the scene.
+It may help to visit at a time you're likely to be attending and check out the scene.